-You probably are thinking city water or municipally treated water are safe and clean to consume.
+You probably are thinking city water or municipally treated water is safe and clean to consume.
 You Are WRONG!
-The water might be contaminated via the pipes that connected to your home.
+The water might be contaminated via the pipes that are connected to your home.
 Hence, a whole house water filter for urban water is needed.

-All In One Canister: The Aqua Pure system has a two in one functionality which performs filtration and softening the hard water in urban areas.
+All-In-One Canister: The Aqua Pure system has a two-in-one functionality that performs filtration and softens the hard water in urban areas.

-The one-piece filtration system consists of 3 stages which filter huge particulates, chlorine smell that often appears in city water plus breaks the magnesium and calcium bonding to soften the water.
+The one-piece filtration system consists of 3 stages which filter huge particulates, and the chlorine smell that often appears in city water plus breaks the magnesium and calcium binding to soften the water.

 Space Saver: It saves space and can be installed in a cramped area due to its design and size.
-This is suitable for urban areas where space are limited.
+This is suitable for urban areas where space is limited.

-Excellent Flow Rate: It runs at up to 20 gallons per minute which is one of the highest among all whole house water filter.
+Excellent Flow Rate: It runs at up to 20 gallons per minute which is one of the highest among all whole house water filters.

-Seamless Replacement: 3M design the filter which is small in size and has an easy replacement mechanism which doesn’t require a wrench.
+Seamless Replacement: 3M design the filter which is small in size and has an easy replacement mechanism that doesn’t require a wrench.
 It is really designed for urban users.